mvysny/jdbi-orm-vaadin14-crud-demo/README.md

 1. The app is initialized in the `Bootstrap` class.
-Jetty (run via `ManualJetty` class) will call the `Bootstrap` class since it's a WebListener (Google for "Servlet WebListener" for more info on how this standard Servlet machinery works).
+Jetty (run via `ManualJetty` class) will call the `Bootstrap` class since it's a WebListener (google for "Servlet WebListener" for more info on how this standard Servlet machinery works).
-2. `Bootstrap` will configure the database: it will create HikariCP (a JDBC connection pool which keeps certain amount of JDBC connections around since they're expensive to construct), it will configure HikariCP to use the in-memory H2 database, and it will set the DataSource to the JDBI-ORM library.
+2. `Bootstrap` will configure the database: it will create [HikariCP](https://github.com/brettwooldridge/HikariCP) (a JDBC connection pool which keeps certain amount of JDBC connections around since they're expensive to construct), it will configure HikariCP to use the in-memory H2 database, and it will set the DataSource to the [JDBI-ORM](https://gitlab.com/mvysny/jdbi-orm) library.
 Done - the database layer is ready.
 3. `Bootstrap` will also create the database tables for us.
 Generally you should use FlyWay to migrate your database to newer version, but I wanted to keep things simple here.
 4. Since the database is now configured, `Bootstrap` can now simply access the database and generate a set of sample data for us.
 See how easy is to use JDBI to manage transactions for us - no interceptors needed.
 5. Done - the application is now configured.
 You can now navigate to [localhost:8080/](http://localhost:8080) for Vaadin to do its job.
-Vaadin can now simply call `Person.dao` directly to fetch the data - no dependency injection needed.
+Your Vaadin code can now simply call `Person.dao` directly to fetch the data - no dependency injection needed.

 Testing: